 Supervise counselors and rovers in camper units, coach staff in working with campers.
 Previous camp counseling experience required.

 Support campers with physical, developmental, and behavioral disabilities by talking to parents and working with counselors.
 Expertise in working with children, especially kids with special needs, is required.
 Driver’s license required & June 6th start date is required for this position.

 Supervise waterfront specialists, coordinate waterfront schedules, and oversee all water activities; maintain high safety standards.
 Also supervise campers and staff in Kiwanis (boating specialty unit).
 Lifeguard certification required.

 High school students ages 16 and older can volunteer in the Camp Sealth LEAD Program.
 LEADs must attend a required training week, then volunteer for three additional weeks, earning up to 200 service hours.

 Provide routine and emergency health care for campers and staff, working under a physician’s standing orders.
-Health care certification required: RN, LPN, student nurse, CNA, EMT, paramedic, or physician.
+Health care certification required.
 Health care staff may volunteer one or more weeks, and may exchange volunteer service for camp tuition.

 This volunteer position is available to any Camp Sealth alumni, including past campers and staff.
 Volunteer one or more weeks as an activity leader, rover, kitchen staff, or in a variety of other roles.